Z-File-Truck/Z-File-Truck-Node-CLI/readme.md

-We welcome contributions to the Z-file-truck-cmd project.
+We welcome contributions to the Z-File-Truck-Node-CLI project.
 If you're interested in helping out, please follow these steps: